-Annual increases in journal and database costs far exceed general inflation, affecting the library’s ability to purchase newly requested materials with a budget that has declined in the past several years.
-Between 2016 and 2020, journal subscription prices for academic libraries increased by 25%.
-The 2018 Serials Price Projection Report from EBSCO Information Services projects an increase of 5 to 6 percent for library subscription prices.
-These are information industry averages, and in some instances, subscription price renewals have increased by well over 6%.
-The library has faced increases of 8 to 15% for specific journals and databases in recent years.
-One publisher increased our 2019 subscription price by 129% (one hundred twenty-nine percent) over the prior year.
+Annual increases in journal and database costs typically far exceed general inflation, affecting the library’s ability to purchase newly requested materials with a budget that has declined in the past several years.
+Between 2016 and 2020, journal subscription prices for academic libraries increased by 24%.
+The 2021 Serials Price Projection Report from EBSCO Information Services projects an additional increase of 2 to 3 percent for library subscription prices.
+These are information industry averages, and in some instances, our subscription price renewals have increased for the coming year by 5% or more.